Plain English Breakdown

 - Prepaid Legal Plan

-- An arrangement where a member pays in advance for specific legal services provided by an attorney.
+- An agreement where a person pays ahead of time for specific legal services from an attorney hired by the plan.

 Limits and Unknowns